• Skip to primary navigation

 • Non Italian traditional: we all love a good bowl spaghetti bolognese, but sometimes it is nice to switch it up a little and try new recipes which offer different tastes and flavours.
 You might find this combination a lighter pasta.

-• Family favourite: whilst full of flavour, there are no hot or spicy ingredients in the recipe making it perfect for the whole family to enjoy.
+• Family favourite: whilst full of flavour, there are no hot or spicy ingredients in this tuna pesto recipe making it perfect for the whole family to enjoy.
+A quick meal everyone will love!

 Tuna pesto pasta ingredients on marble background with text labels.